-- 2.12.1 All Delaware unclaimed property examinations begin with an official examination letter from the State's Abandoned Property Audit Manager.
-The letter will notify the Holder that its books and records (including those belonging to subsidiary and related entities) are subject to examination, identify the assigned auditor or third-party auditing firm, and include auditor contact information.
-The issuance of the official examination letter terminates the Holder's ability to enter into a VDA with the State of Delaware. - 2.12.2 Third-party auditors are not authorized to engage in any examination or audit without prior consent from the State of Delaware, Department of Finance. - 2.12.3 Effective July 1, 2015, the State Escheator shall not initiate any new examination of records or an investigation of any person pursuant to the Delaware Abandoned or Unclaimed Property Law unless first the person has been notified in writing by the Secretary of State that the person may enter into an unclaimed property voluntary disclosure agreement, or if the person fails to otherwise comply with a requirement imposed on such person pursuant to §1172 of the Delaware Abandoned or Unclaimed Property Law. - 2.12.4 Under the Delaware Abandoned or Unclaimed Property Law, the State is permitted to examine a holder for any reason.
-Notwithstanding the foregoing, when identifying a Holder to be examined, the State may consider several factors.
-These include, but are not limited to the following: - 2.12.4.1 A review of past Holder reports for inconsistencies, omissions or a lack of detail; - 2.12.4.2 A comparison of a Holder's past reports to the reports of similar Holders within the same industry and of the same approximate size; - 2.12.4.3 Any information available from the State, such as Holder reporting and compliance history; and - 2.12.4.4 Available public data regarding the Holder, including annual company reports, and press materials. - 2.12.5 Holders selected for examination will be notified by a letter from the DOF's Audit Manager. - 2.12.5.1 Example of Examination Contact Letter
+- 2.12.1 All State of Delaware unclaimed property examinations begin with an official Notice of Examination letter from the State's Abandoned Property Audit Manager.
+The letter shall notify the Holder that its books and records (including those belonging to subsidiary and related entities) are subject to examination, identify the assigned Auditor, and include Auditor contact information.
+The issuance of the official Notice of Examination letter terminates the Holder's ability to enter into a VDA with the State of Delaware until the examination is concluded pursuant to the Abandoned or Unclaimed Property Law. - 2.12.2 Third-party Auditors are not authorized to engage in any examination or audit without prior consent from the State of Delaware, Department of Finance. - 2.12.3 Effective July 1, 2015, the State Escheator shall not initiate any new examination of records or an investigation of any person pursuant to the Delaware Abandoned or Unclaimed Property Law unless first the person has been notified in writing by the Secretary of State that the person may enter into an unclaimed property voluntary disclosure agreement, except in the following circumstances: (i) as provided in 12 Del.C. §1172(d), or (ii) if the person fails to otherwise comply with a requirement imposed on such person pursuant to §1173 of the Delaware Abandoned or Unclaimed Property Law. - 2.12.4 The State is permitted to examine a Holder for any reason under the Abandoned or Unclaimed Property Law.
+When identifying a Holder to be examined, the State may consider several factors.
+These include, but are not limited to the following: - 2.12.4.1 A review of past Holder reports for inconsistencies, omissions or a lack of detail; - 2.12.4.2 A comparison of a Holder's past reports to the reports of similar Holders within the same industry and of the same approximate size; - 2.12.4.3 Any information available from the State, such as Holder reporting and compliance history; and - 2.12.4.4 Available public data regarding the Holder, including without limitation, annual company reports, and press materials. - 2.12.5 Holders selected for examination shall be notified by a letter from the DOF's Audit Manager.